Top Ideas for a Stunning Victorian Style Bathroom

 Here’s a very clever contemporary Victorian design that makes excellent use of a very compact space.

-The ornate, free-standing bath is obviously the most luxurious piece of furniture in the room, but it also blends in with the hexagonal floor tiles of a similar color, meaning your eye is drawn to the beaten-up antique stool.
+The free-standing bath is the most luxurious piece of furniture in the room, but it also blends in with the floor tiles that are a similar color, meaning your eye is drawn to the beaten-up antique stool.

 Modern/Victorian Blend

-Roughly a quarter of this bathroom is dedicated to the uber-modern shower, but some choice features dotted around the other three-quarters of the room add some quintessential Victorian charm to the space.
+Roughly a quarter of this bathroom is dedicated to the uber-modern shower, but some features dotted around the room add some Victorian charm to the space.

 The towel rack is plumbed into a traditional radiator, the toilet is classically designed, and the very angular shape of the stand-alone sink is as Victorian as it gets.